mongodb/docs-app-services/source/includes/note-collections-in-mixed-sync.rst

     structures such as JSON or MongoDB documents without having to define a strict data model.

-    To use feature with Atlas Device SDK, you must use :ref:`Flutter SDK v2.0.0 or later <flutter-realm-value>`.
+    To use this feature with Atlas Device SDK, you must use :ref:`Flutter SDK v2.0.0 or later <flutter-realm-value>`.
 Support for other SDKs will be added in future releases.

     If your App was created before March XX, 2024, you can contact support to learn more about enabling this feature.